Jean Lannes: Assessment

-Lannes ranks with Louis-Nicolas Davout and André Masséna as the ablest of all of Napoleon's marshals.
+Lannes ranks with Louis-Nicolas Davout, Louis-Gabriel Suchet, and André Masséna as the ablest of all of Napoleon's marshals.
 He was continually employed in tasks requiring the utmost resolution and daring, and more especially when the emperor's combinations depended upon the vigour and self-sacrifice of a detachment or fraction of the army.
 It was thus with Lannes at Friedland and at Aspern as it was with Davout at Austerlitz and Auerstedt, and Napoleon's estimate of his subordinates' capacities can almost exactly be judged by the frequency with which he used them to prepare the way for his own shattering blow.
-Dependable generals with the usual military virtue, or careful and exact troop leaders like Jean-de-Dieu Soult and Jacques MacDonald, were kept under Napoleon's own hand for the final assault which he himself launched; the long hours of preparatory fighting against odds of two to one, which alone made the final blow possible, he entrusted only two men of extraordinary courage and high capacity for command.
+Dependable generals with the usual military virtue, or careful and exact troop leaders like Jean-de-Dieu Soult and Étienne Macdonald, were kept under Napoleon's own hand for the final assault which he himself launched; the long hours of preparatory fighting against odds of two to one, which alone made the final blow possible, he entrusted only to men of extraordinary courage and high capacity for command.
 Lannes' place in his affections was never filled.

 Miscellaneous

-A chocolate cake, the "Gâteau au chocolat de la Maréchale de Lannes", is named after him.
+A chocolate cake, the "Gâteau au chocolat de la Maréchale de Lannes", is named after his wife, and in turn, him as well.